AMD PowerTune: Overview

 AMD PowerTune was introduced in the TeraScale 3 (VLIW4) with Radeon HD 6900 on 15 December 2010 and has been available in different development stages on Radeon- and AMD FirePro-branded products ever since.

 Over the years, reviews which document the development of AMD PowerTune have been published by AnandTech.

 An additional technology named AMD ZeroCore Power has been available since the Radeon HD 7000 series, implementing the Graphics Core Next microarchitecture.

+AMD’s PowerTune divides GPU power management into P-states (performance and frequency) and G-states (power gating of GPU and GPU shaders).

 Operating system support

 Support for PowerTune is contained in the Linux kernel device driver amdgpu.

 AMD Catalyst is available for Microsoft Windows and Linux and support AMD PowerTune.

 The free and open-source "Radeon" graphics device driver has some support for AMD PowerTune.